OkamiIO/Nomure/IMPLEMENTATION.md

 - `uid`

-    64 bites little endian integer (on database), integer as a return value
+    tuple encoded `(string, integer)`

 ## Known Issues/Limitations

 ### Recursive queries

-In nested queries the childs might fetch parent nodes that are already loaded in the first steps of query request, *that's a big problem for performance and resource usage*.
+In nested queries the childs might fetch parent nodes that are already loaded in the first steps of query request, *that could be a big problem for performance and resource usage*.

 #### Possible Solution/s:
 Use the Facebook Dataloader, it caches the requests over the query, is a good way solve this problem and improve the performance of the queries (even more if are computationally expensive, like sum of values, but at the moment of writing this Nomure doesn't support it)